SUV39H1

 Histone-lysine N-methyltransferase SUV39H1 is an enzyme that in humans is encoded by the SUV39H1 gene.

 Function

 This gene is a member of the suppressor of variegation 3-9 homolog family and encodes a protein with a chromodomain and a C-terminal SET domain.
-This nuclear protein moves to the centromeres during mitosis and functions as a histone methyltransferase, methylating Lys-9 of histone H3.
+This nuclear protein moves to the centromeres during mitosis and functions as a histone methyltransferase, methylating lysine-9 of histone H3.
 Overall, it plays a vital role in heterochromatin organization, chromosome segregation, and mitotic progression.

 In mouse embryonic stem cells, Suv39h1 expression is repressed by OCT4 protein through the induction of an antisense long non-coding RNA.

 Interactions

 SUV39H1 has been shown to interact with: